Birds on the Notes

 Featured on the front side of the highest currency note of Sri Lanka, the Yellow-eared Bulbul (Pycnonotus penicillatus) (ශ්රි ලංකා කහ-කැන් කොන්ඩයා) is an endemic beauty that is fairly common in the hills above 1000m in the middle of the country.
 They are not a shy species.

-I had a close encounter with one in Horton Planes where this beauty was feasting upon some type of red berries.
-Featured as the image on my home page, it remains one of my favourite photographs to this day.
+I had a close encounter with one at Horton Plains, where this beauty was feasting on vibrant red berries.
+Featured as the centrepiece on my homepage, it remains one of my all-time favourite photographs.

 1000

-My first encounter with this beautiful species is a special one.
-I had the opportunity to observe them gorging on ripe yummy Rambutan at my ancestral home in Bulathsinhala.
-I was on the roof of the house while these ones were feasting on the Rambutan tree next to the house.
+My first encounter with this beautiful species was truly special.
+I had the rare opportunity to observe them gorging on ripe, delicious rambutan at my ancestral home in Bulathsinhala.
+Perched on the roof of the house, I watched in awe as they feasted on the rambutan tree just beside it.

 500

-The purple 500 note is taken up by another endemic beauty that underlines the special place parrots play in our culture.
-Sri Lankan Emerald Collared Parakeet or more commonly known as Layard’s Parakeet (Psittacula calthropae) (ශ්රි ලංකා අලු ගිරවා) is a fairly uncommon bird that ranges only in the wet lowlands to mid-hills and foothill areas of the dry lowlands.
-Found in forest and wooded areas they can be seen in small flocks or as pairs.
+The purple 500-rupee note features another endemic gem, highlighting the special place parrots hold in our culture.
+The Sri Lankan Emerald-collared Parakeet, more commonly known as Layard’s Parakeet (Psittacula calthropae / ශ්රි ලංකා අලු ගිරවා), is a relatively uncommon bird found only in the wet lowlands, mid-hills, and foothill regions of the dry lowlands.
+Inhabiting forests and wooded areas, they are typically seen in small flocks or pairs.

-I was able to photograph a few of them feasting on flowers in the outskirts of the Sinharaja rainforest.
-In all my good pictures, I have only taken the females as the upper mandible are black in all of them.
+I was fortunate to photograph a few of them feeding on flowers along the outskirts of the Sinharaja Rainforest.
+Interestingly, in all my best shots, I seem to have captured only the females, as each one has a distinctive black upper mandible.

 100

-The orange 100 bill is one of the most widely used notes and is fittingly featured with the Orange-billed Babbler.
-(Turdoides rufescens) (ශ්රි ලංකා රතු දෙමලිච්චා) This native is only found in the wet lowlands and adjoining hills.
-They keep in flocks and there is constant chatter among them.
-Fairly common in areas such as the Sinharaja rainforest.
+The orange 100-rupee note, one of the most widely used denominations, is fittingly adorned with the Orange-billed Babbler (Turdoides rufescens / ශ්රී ලංකා රතු දෙමලිච්චා).
+This charming native species is found exclusively in the wet lowlands and adjoining hills.
+They are highly social birds, moving about in flocks with a constant chorus of lively chatter.
+They are fairly common in areas such as the Sinharaja Rainforest.

 My photographs of this beauty are exclusively from the outskirts of the Sinharaja rainforest.